By Patrick Stewart

 ix.
 Whether the personal data will be subject to any automated processing and if so, the logic involved as well as the significance and the envisaged consequences of such processing for the employees.

-This must be provided in clear, concise, intelligible language.
 The above should be considered in the context of a privacy statement.

-5. The Data Controller/Data Processor
+5. The Data Controller / Data Processor

 The Data Controller is the individual or organisation which determines the purpose and means of processing personal data.
 This is likely to be the organisation which is dealing with the Data Subject.
 This could be by way of employer – employee, supplier – buyer or buyer – supplier.
 It also covers direct marketing organisations.